rennebja/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 Let's take another look at the total number of steps per day.
+There were quite a lot of missing values in the dataset.
+2304 missing values to be exact.

 This time, we'll impute any missing data rather than ignoring it by setting NA values equal to the average for that particular 5-minute interval.

 ```r